St Andrew's Church

-The tower is from the Early English period (1200-75), and the first Rector to be recorded was Thomas de Ormesby in 1283.
+St Andrew's church tower is from the Early English period (1200-75), and the first Rector to be recorded was Thomas de Ormesby in 1283.

 Between 1856-8, there was a complete restoration: some ancient wall paintings were uncovered but were unfortunately obliterated by unknowing workmen.